nathanielschutte/socket_server/README.md

 # socket_server
- Abstract socket.h for windows to a nice interface
+ Abstract windows net code to a nice reusable interface.
+Use to make server.